 Jonathan voted for the UK to leave the EU back in 2016, in the belief that with control of our own borders, the ability to forge new trade deals with global partners, and the freedom to legislate free from Brussels, Britain can look forward to a prosperous future.

-He has provided the following statement on the Brexit process to share with his constituents:
+He has provided the following statement on the UK Internal Market Bill: